From world-class music to beautiful nature, discover why people are flocking to Nashville in record numbers

 Several new offices have already added many jobs to the area as well.
 AllianceBernstein plans to employ 1,250 workers, Pilot.com announced 450 jobs, and Ernst & Young has added 600 tech positions.
 And that’s not all.
 SmileDirectClub announced over 2,000 new jobs and a $217 million investment in the Nashville HQ, while Amazon’s offices will create 5,000 jobs with salaries over $150,000.

 Interested in learning more about relocating to Nashville or surrounding communities?
 Contact Shane McCarty today.
-His dedication and experience as a real estate agent will help ease the process of finding the perfect piece of Nashville luxury real estate to meet the needs of any homebuyer!
+His dedication and experience as a real estate agent will help ease the process of searching for real estate in Nashville that meets the needs of any homebuyer!